Martingale Score: An Unsupervised Metric for Bayesian Rationality in LLM Reasoning

 TL;DR: We introduce the Martingale Score, an unsupervised metric from Bayesian statistics, to show that reasoning in LLMs often leads to belief entrenchment rather than truth-seeking, and shows this score predicts ground-truth accuracy.

 Abstract: Recent advances in reasoning techniques have substantially improved the performance of large language models (LLMs), raising expectations for their ability to provide accurate, truthful, and reliable information.
-However, emerging evidence suggests that iterative reasoning may foster belief entrenchment and confirmation bias, rather than enhancing truth-seeking behavior.
+However, emerging evidence suggests that iterative reasoning may foster belief entrenchment, rather than enhancing truth-seeking behavior.
 In this study, we propose a systematic evaluation framework for *belief entrenchment* in LLM reasoning by leveraging the Martingale property from Bayesian statistics.
-This property implies that, under rational belief updating, the expected value of future beliefs should remain equal to the current belief, i.e., belief updates are unpredictable from the current belief.
-We propose the unsupervised, regression-based *Martingale Score* to measure violations of this property, which signal deviation from the Bayesian ability of updating on new evidence.
-In open-ended problem domains including event forecasting, value-laden questions, and academic paper review, we find such violations to be widespread across models and setups, where the current belief positively predicts future belief updates, a phenomenon which we term *belief entrenchment*.
-We identify the models, reasoning techniques, and domains more prone to belief entrenchment.
+This property implies that, under rational belief updating, the expected value of future beliefs should remain equal to the current belief, i.e., belief updates cannot be predicted from solely the current belief.
+We propose the unsupervised, regression-based *Martingale Score* to measure violations of this property, signaling a deviation from the Bayesian ability of updating on new evidence.
+In open-ended problem domains, including event forecasting, value-laden questions, and academic paper review, we found such violations to be widespread across models, reasoning paradigms, problem domains, and system prompts, where the future beliefs are consistently predictable from the model's current belief, a phenomenon which we term *belief entrenchment*.
+Through comprehensive experiments, we identify the models (e.g., GPT-4o), reasoning techniques (e.g., chain of thought), and domains (e.g., forecasting) more prone to belief entrenchment.
 Finally, we validate the Martingale Score by showing that it predicts ground-truth accuracy on problem domains where ground truth labels are available.
-This indicates that, while designed as an unsupervised metric that operates even in domains without access to ground truth, the Martingale Score is a useful proxy of the truth-seeking ability of a reasoning process.
+This indicates that, while designed as an unsupervised metric that operates even in domains without access to ground truth, the Martingale Score is a useful proxy of the truth-seeking ability of the LLM reasoning process.

 Supplementary Material: zip